danwithabox/typeful-tuples/README.md

 TODO:
 - usability test
     - when having to use as a param, don't try to incorporate the signature, instead expect a dumb array param, and provide the array with this utility at the callsite
-        - unfortunately, the type inference is not simple enough to just incorporate in your own functions, could be an improvement later
-        - actually, this may not be true, maybe it's an inference issue usually
-        - can we then recommend this? still no, because inference-protection would have to be imitated, the util provides it instead

 TODO:
 - JSDocs